aztfmod/terraform-azurerm-caf/UPGRADE.md

   - Azurerm 2.96 does not seem to have ```gateway``` implemented yet, even with ```ARM_THREEPOINTZERO_BETA_RESOURCES=true```

 - azure virtual desktop:
-  - azurerm 2.96 has a bug - seems to be corrected in https://github.com/hashicorp/terraform-provider-azurerm/pull/14953 for output "token" {
-  value     = tostring(azurerm_virtual_desktop_host_pool.wvdpool.registration_info[0].token)
-  sensitive = true} as observed in https://github.com/aztfmod/terraform-azurerm-caf/runs/4946734570?check_suite_focus=true
+  - azurerm 2.97 addedd support for new token method - azurerm_virtual_desktop_host_pool_registration_info - updated and should be transparent.

 - azurerm_network_watcher_flow_log:
   - the ```name``` attribute has been added and is mandatory for each network watcher flow log.
 Changing this forces a new resource to be created so this is expected to be a breaking change for existing azurerm_network_watcher_flow_log.